 You may not think of your conduct as being criminal when you enter someone else’s property without permission, but trespassing laws in North Carolina are very strict.
 Depending on the circumstances, you could face misdemeanor or felony charges.
 Sanctions for a conviction could include imprisonment, fines, and other punishment.
 Plus, the matter remains part of your permanent criminal record.
 With such high stakes for your freedom, wallet, and future, you need skilled representation from a Charlotte trespassing lawyer.

 Our trespassing attorneys have years of experience assisting clients in Charlotte, so we’re prepared to take on your case.
-If you’ve been charged with trespassing on private property or government land, contact Randall & Stump, PLLC at (980) 237-4579 to set up a no-cost consultation with a property crimes lawyer today.
+If you’ve been charged with trespassing on private property or government land, contact Randall & Stump, Criminal Defense Attorneys at (980) 237-4579 to set up a no-cost consultation with a property crimes lawyer today.

 North Carolina law states that it is unlawful to enter or remain upon property belonging to another person, a company, or the government when you don’t have permission to be there.
 There are two distinct offenses under this law: